open-telemetry/opentelemetry-go/website_docs/getting-started.md

 }
 ```

-The above code creates a trace every iteration of the for loop using a `Tracer` from the global `TracerProvider`.
+The above code creates a span for every iteration of the for loop.
+The span is created using a `Tracer` from the global `TracerProvider`.
 You will learn more about `TracerProvider`s and handle the other side of setting up a global `TracerProvider` when you install an SDK in a later section.
-For now, as an instrumentation author, all you need to worry about is that you are using an appropriately named `Tracer` from a `TracerProvider`.
+For now, as an instrumentation author, all you need to worry about is that you are using an appropriately named `Tracer` from a `TracerProvider` when you write `otel.Tracer(name)`.

 Next, instrument the `Poll` method.